jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

 #define IRQ_MAILBOX_CLEAR_BASE      ((LOCAL_PERIPH_BASE) + 0xC0)
 ```

-The mailbox control register for a given CPU is located at an offset of CPU# multiplied by four from the base register.
-For the set and clear registers, the offset is CPU# multiplied by sixteen, then incrased by twelve to get to mailbox three.
+The mailbox control register for a given CPU is located at an offset of the CPU number multiplied by four from the base register.
+For the set and clear registers, the offset is CPU number multiplied by sixteen, then increased by twelve to get to mailbox three.
 There is another register, `LOCAL_IRQ_SOURCE_BASE` defined among the mailbox registers.
 This register is used by the CPU receiving the interrupt to quickly determine the source of an interrupt.
 If bit eight is set, it indicates the GPU as the source of the interrupt, so checking the `IRQ_PENDING_1` register to determine the type of interrupt is the next action.
 If bit seven is set it indicates a mailbox three interrupt.
 Reading the mailbox three clear register can identify the interrupt type.

-The paramaters of the interrupt controller understood, we can proceed with implementation.
-The interrupt controller is initalized in `irq_init`:
+The parameters of the interrupt controller understood, we can proceed with implementation.
+The interrupt controller is initialized in `irq_init`:

 ```C
 void irq_init()